kirbydesign/designsystem/.github/CONTRIBUTING.md

 The name part should give an idea of what the changes in the branch is related to, without having to look up the issue.

+As of now, Kirby does not utilise any advanced branching strategies.
+We always branch out from `master` and request that the new branch is merged back into `master` using a PR; no matter the issue type.

 You should now be ready to create a _good_ branch that follows our branch naming convention.
 But if you are interested in why we have decided on this convention - read on.

 #### Why this branch naming convention?